neilenns/mobiflight-docs/content/devices/input-shift-register/configuring-input/index.md

 ---
 title: Configuring the input
-description: Step-by-step guide for configuring a switch as an input in MobiFlight.
+description: Step-by-step guide for configuring switches connected to an input shift register as an input in MobiFlight.
 ogimage: card-images/devices/switch.png
 weight: 30
 ---

-Switches and buttons are typically mapped to simulator variables that expect either `0` (for off) or `1` (for on).
-The following steps demonstrate how to configure a two-position switch to control the parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+Switches and buttons connected to input shift registers are typically mapped to simulator variables that expect either `0` (for off) or `1` (for on).
+The following steps demonstrate how to configure a two-position switch connected to an input shift register to control the parking brake in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!TIP]
 > The steps for using a switch or button with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.